xshadabx/real-estate-website/README.md

 ## 📞 Support

-For support, email info@realestate.com or create an issue in the repository.
+For support, email support@prop-ai.com or create an issue on GitHub.

+---

+**Built with ❤️ for the future of real estate** 🏠✨